tchaudhry91/ts2019-challenges/README.md

 ### TODO

 - [  ] add `tools/dependencies.sh` to provision
-- [  ] add gitbook of challenges to docs
+- [ x ] add gitbook of challenges to docs
 - [  ] add `start.sh` for challenge
 - [  ] add `stop.sh` for challenge
 - [  ] add `clean.sh` for challenge